 And since Puglia is in the “heel of the boot,” you’re never far from the sea.
 Cisternino is less than a thirty minute drive from the Adriatic.
 The larger seaside cities of Bari and Brindisi have ferries scheduled for regular passage to Greece, Albania, or Croatia.

 There’s lots to love about Cisternino (photos above) and it’s an ideal central location to explore beautiful Puglia (you’ll need a car).
-But what we didn’t realize until a few days after we’d settle into our Airbnb home just outside the town is that Cisternino is known for its meat.
+But what we didn’t realize until a few days after we’d settled into our Airbnb home just outside the town is that Cisternino is known for its meat.
 Specifically, for its butcher shops, marcelleria, where you select your meat from the butcher’s case and it’s grilled and served to your table right in the shop, or in an adjacent dining room.

 Mention Cisternino to anyone living in other parts of Puglia and their eyes light up as they inquire if you’ve tried the meat there.